sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>open-sans-fonts</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Open Sans is a humanist sans-serif typeface designed by Steve Matteson
+Short desc    : Open Sans is a humanist sans-serif typeface designed by Steve Matteson
 URL          : http://www.google.com/fonts/specimen/Open+Sans
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Open Sans is a humanist sans serif typeface designed by Steve Matteson, Type
+Descript     : Open Sans is a humanist sans serif typeface designed by Steve Matteson, Type
              : Director of Ascender Corp.
 This version contains the complete 897 character
              : set, which includes the standard ISO Latin 1, Latin CE, Greek and Cyrillic
              : character sets.
 Open Sans was designed with an upright stress, open forms and